DanieleCecca/Extract-entities-from-HER/README.md

 # NER-LLM-BERT

-NER--->Notebook to perform NER with LLM or BERT+LLM
+NER--->Notebooks to perform NER with LLM or BERT+LLM

-OCR--->Notebook to perform OCR with Marker library
+OCR--->Notebooks to perform OCR with Marker library